| Antique phonographs & gramophones for sale | Books & information | Parts, horns, cranks & needles | home |

 Tim, We received the “Victor E” and it was a huge hit.
 The kids, my husband and I just loved it.
 I am not used to buying something so expensive unseen but it was a wonderful experience.
 My kids are 16 and 12 and into today’s world, when there is free time and computer games are waiting and TV show pre-recorded and ready to watch, it was a wonderful experience to sit as a family and listen to records their great grandmother had collected.
 Many thanks for your guidance.
 Warm regards, S.H., CA

 Hello, dear viewer, and please look carefully at the above.
 This astounding mechanism is a complete and functioning cylinder phonograph.
 But more than that, it is one of the rarest of its kin.
 Find out why this delightful Puck is so important.
-Click the image of the Kastenpuck above to see more pictures, get info and price.
+Click the image of the Puck Phonograph above to see more pictures, get info and price.

 the